 The images are available as 13″ x 19″ posters, printed here in the U.S. with soy-based inks on 100% recycled paper stock.
 Each poster comes numbered, signed, and dated by the artist.

 They’re also printed as postcards, artist proofs, and canvas prints.
 There are collections available as well if you want to own all of the graphics from a particular state or region.

-The artist also makes various merchandise including sketchbooks, “Worth Protecting” stickers, a full map of the national parks, and a poster that features the year of establishment for each park.
+The artist also makes various merchandise including “Worth Protecting” stickers, a full map of the national parks, and artist-grade canvas prints.
 Rob says,

 “One of the main goals of the National Park Poster Project is to support our National Parks and increase awareness for the need to protect and preserve some of the world’s most amazing landscapes, as well as this country’s rich culture and vibrant history.”